khalilrah/Power-BI--Finance-Dashboard-/README.md

 Track income and expenses over time.
 Analyze savings and investments in different categories such as Liquid Cash, Mutual Funds, etc.
 Identify trends in spending habits and income sources.

-Contributing
+### Data Cleaning / Preparation :
+In the initial Data prepation phase , i performed the following tasks :
+1. Data loading and inspection
+2. Unpivote Other Columns expect type and componement
+3. Handling missing Values
+4. Data cleaning and formating

+### Exploratory Data Analysis :
+- How are variables like income, expenses, and savings related?
+- How does actual performance compare to planned or target values (e.g., income vs. target, savings vs. target)?
+- What is the overall Income , Expenses , Saving trend ?

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-Contributions for improving the dashboard, adding features, or enhancing the analysis are welcome.
+Contributions for improving the dashboard, adding features, or enhancing the analysis are welcome 😃

 License
 This project is licensed under the MIT License – see the LICENSE file for details.